Ckef/groufix/README.md

 * _All functions directly related to the window manager of the host platform are thread affine_.
 These functions can __only__ be called from the main thread.
 These functions are `gfx_poll_events`, `gfx_wait_events` and all functions defined in `groufix/core/window.h` (these are the `gfx_*monitor*` and `gfx_*window*` function families).
 All other functions can be called from any thread.

-When an exception is made to any of the listed rules, this will always be documented at the relevant functions of the object in question.
+When an exception is made to any of the listed rules, this will always be noted alongside the relevant functions of the object in question.